 “Country Dance” by Auguste Renoir

-The man depicted was a friend of the painter, and the woman is Aline Charigot, who later became the wife of the Renoir.
+The man depicted was a friend of Renoir’s, and the woman is Aline Charigot, who later became the wife of the Renoir.
 This painting was commissioned in 1882 by a merchant who wanted artworks on the theme of the dancing.
 A complementary picture on the same subject, named Dance in the City, was also painted by Renoir.

 - Title: Country Dance